Mistborn: The Lost Metal: Reception

+The Lost Metal debuted at #2 on the Combined Print and E-Book Fiction New York Times Best Seller list and #2 on the Hardcover Fiction New York Times Best Seller list.

-Kirkus Reviews called the novel a "fast-paced and entirely satisfying conclusion to Mistborn’s second era," praising it as an "action-packed adventure" while dropping hints torwards the future of the Mistborn saga.
+Kirkus Reviews called the novel a "fast-paced and entirely satisfying conclusion to Mistborn's second era," praising it as an "action-packed adventure" while dropping hints torwards the future of the Mistborn saga.

 Lyndsey Luther and Ross Newberry of Tor.com wrote a review as in-character as Wax and Wayne.
-They called the story a "romp-roarin’, steel-pushin’, emotion-wrenchin’ rail-car ride full a’ surprises, laughs and tears" and said that "Sanderson bloke’s right good at spinnin’ a tale."
+They called the story a "romp-roarin', steel-pushin', emotion-wrenchin' rail-car ride full a' surprises, laughs and tears" and said that "Sanderson bloke's right good at spinnin' a tale."
 They also praised the character growth and connections to other series.

 Eric Lake of 17th Shard called it a "pretty good ending" and a "fun read" stating that it "does wrap up the things it needs to do to be a satisfying conclusion."
 He added that it had "extremely cool moments, fantastic character work, and some really killer Cosmere stuff."
 However, he criticized the plot and questioned how self-contained it was in regard to crossovers with other Cosmere series.